How to Grow Your Own Food – Best Gardening Growing Guide

 planting a garden on a driveway: Pictured, two raised beds made from banana stumps, and three grow bags all full of green vegetable plants.

-How to plant a garden
+How to plant a vegetable garden

-Of course there’s no single correct way to plant a garden, so you’ll want to explore the options.
+Of course, there’s no single correct way to plant a garden, so you’ll want to explore the options.
 From starting a garden in less-than-ideal conditions to figuring out the best way to net a big harvest, there’s a solution to your particular garden situation.

 peat pots and recycled containers for planting seedlings